Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Experiments

-In DISCO, DA-Aug is adopted to generate proposals in potential locations of objects for obtaining representative category features, by which classification performance can be further boosted.
-The evidence is provided in Figure~\ref{fig:classification}.
-It can be observed that noisy bounding box annotations can badly reduce the classification scores and the accuracy of foreground features.
-Notably, OA-MIL can also enhance classification performance.
-More importantly, our DISCO achieves superior improvement for classification, which even approaches the results of training with clean annotations.
+\textbf{Classification Performance Improvement.} In DISCO, DA-Aug is used to generate proposals in the potential locations of objects for obtaining representative category features, by which classification performance can be boosted.
+The evidence for advantage is provided in Figure~\ref{fig:classification}.
+It shows that noisy bounding box annotations can badly reduce the classification scores and the accuracy of foreground features.
+Notably, OA-MIL \cite{liu2022robust} can also enhance classification performance.
+More importantly, DISCO provides superior improvement for classification, which even approaches the results of training with clean annotations.